 ⭐ If you try this kiwi juice recipe, let us know! 💬 Leave a comment, rate it, and don't forget to tag us @ourplantbasedworld on Instagram.
 Cheers!

 Simple Kiwi Green Juice Recipe + Juicing Tips

 - 2 kiwis

-- ½ tablespoon ginger fresh, about 1 inch
+- 1 knob ginger fresh, about 1 inch

-- Peel the clementines and clean the kiwi and ginger (no need to peel the ginger or kiwis).
+- Peel the clementines and clean the kiwi and ginger (if using) (no need to peel the ginger or kiwis).

-- Start introducing all the ingredients, combining the leaves and solids, to prevent the juicer from getting stuck.
+- Start introducing all the ingredients, combining the leaves and solids to prevent the juicer from getting stuck.
+Add water.

-- Serve fresh or store close in a container for a maximum of 24 hours although it is recommended to have it freshly juiced.
+- Serve fresh or store close in a container for no more than 24 hours, although we recommend having it freshly juiced.

 - Cook to a minimum temperature of 165 °F (74 °C)